Diversity Makes a Difference

 Some college students prefer a campus filled with others who are the same age, while some prefer a diverse age range of students.
 What do you prefer?

-The traditional student is between the ages of 18-22.
+The "traditional" college student is thought to be between the ages of 18-21.
 However, this institution appears to attract a majority of older students.
-At Adler Graduate School, 0.0% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
+At Adler Graduate School, 0.0% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Adler Graduate School #1,584 in the nation for student age diversity.

 Review Age Diversity at Adler Graduate School